Javorxdd/CzechArduino/README.md

 # CzechArduino a.k.a.
 CA library
-Created specially for SPS, SOS, SOU Hradebni in Hradec Kralove.
+Created specially for small kids, who wants to start with programing Arduino.
 Use Czech language for programming Arduino!
 Contact me with some bug or what i need to add.

 Download CzechArduino files.
 Insert it in C:\Documents\Arduino\libraries here we need to extract .zip file.
-In your code for Arduino you need to define it with: ```#include "CzechArduino.h"```.
+In your code for Arduino you need to define it with: ```#include <CzechArduino.h>```.
+Or you can use automatic in Sketch > Include Library > Add .ZIP Library….
+Be sure, that you’re including the right ZIP!
 The code pointer is located in lib.ino in the main branch.

 > [!IMPORTANT]
 > This library is under maintence.